 The problem that created, however, was that when I wanted to go back to school to learn synthetic biology, the advice I was given was this: there are no graduate programs for synthetic biology, just people from areas like systems biology or bioengineering that do this new thing called synthetic biology.

 Well, turns out that’s not true anymore.
 Below is a list of grad schools that offer legitimate degrees in synthetic biology.
 I’ve also included a list of schools that offer classes specifically in synthetic biology, even if they don’t give a degree in it, per se.
+And to top it all off, I’ve just (half) completed a super long post on the top 18 synthetic biology companies, so you can start to set your sights on a career in industry if you’re not planning on going the professor/academic route.

 Synthetic Biology Graduate Programs: